 What Type Of Goals Should You Have?

-It’s the New Year!
+It’s the start of the New Year!
 No doubt you’ve had several conversations (with yourself, and with others) about new year's resolutions.
 Whether you believe in them or not, now is the time you’ll be hearing a lot about them!
 So what are they?

 You might consider new year's resolutions to be reflections, intentions, or even just fantastic wishes, but they’re not likely to be achieved until they’re underpinned by goals and values.
 In this article we’re going to focus on just a few of the different types of goals, and how to make goal setting successful so you actually achieve your objectives and enjoy the satisfaction of seeing them in the rear view mirror!